Frequently asked questions for the Transition to Professional Practice Program (TPPP)

 Helpful hint: During the online interview, you will be asked to explain the reasons and motivations for choosing the LHN, location/site and program specialisations.

-For Midwives: you must submit two clinical referees, one must be from your most recent clinical placement(s).
+You must submit two clinical referees, one must be from your most recent clinical placement(s).

 The definitions of a clinical and non-clinical referee are:

-- Has worked/supervised the applicant as a Registered Nurse or Midwife, or student nurse or midwife, during the most recent clinical placement/s and can provide comment on the applicant’s clinical performance.
+- has worked/supervised the applicant as a registered nurse or midwife, or student nurse or midwife, during the most recent clinical placement/s

-- Has a minimum of two years’ experience working as a Registered Nurse or Midwife.
+- has a minimum of two years’ experience working as a registered nurse or midwife

-- Has observed the applicant’s clinical practice within the past two years.
+- has observed the applicant’s clinical practice within the past two years.

 It is important to check that your referees are willing and available to complete the referee report during the application period.
 If a referee report is not completed and returned by the due date, your application cannot be further assessed.